DJ Irons

-Demarcus Levon "DJ" Irons Jr. is an American quarterback for the Panthers Wrocław of the European League of Football who played college football for the Eastern Kentucky Colonels, Iowa Central Tritions, and Akron Zips.
-In 2025, he will play for the Panthers Wrocław in the European League of Football.
+Demarcus Levon "DJ" Irons Jr. is an American quarterback for the All Mitsubishi Lions of the X-League.
+He played college football for the Eastern Kentucky Colonels, Iowa Central Tritions, and Akron Zips.
+In 2025, he played for the Panthers Wrocław in the European League of Football.

 Early life

 Irons grew up in Lawrenceville, Georgia and attended Grayson High School where he lettered in football, basketball and track and field.
 He was recognized as the Georgia 7A Offensive Player of the Year as a senior.
 He was rated a three-star recruit and committed to play college football at Eastern Kentucky over offers from Austin Peay, Florida A&M, Jackson State, Prairie View A&M, Savannah State and Tennessee State.

 College career

 Eastern Kentucky

 Irons redshirted during his true freshman year in 2018 and did not play any games.

 Iowa Central CC

 In 2019, Irons played 11 games and completed 115 of 185 passing attempts for 2,039 yards, 21 touchdowns and five interceptions.